EOGS++: Earth Observation Gaussian Splatting with Internal Camera Refinement and Direct Panchromatic Rendering: Method

 \subsection{Opacity reset and early stopping}

 {

 We observed that while EOGS converges rapidly, the final reconstructions sometimes lack sharpness and fine details as shown in Figure~\ref{fig:DSM_reset_opacity}.
 To address this, we reintegrated a technique from the original 3DGS paper, called \textit{opacity reset}, which involves cyclically resetting the opacity of all Gaussians every \num{3000} iterations, i.e., $\alpha_k \leftarrow \min(\alpha_k,0.05)$.
 In order to fully benefit from this mechanism, we also increase the maximum number of iterations from \num{5000} to \num{40000}.
 However, we noticed that by enabling the reset opacity mechanism during the optimization process, the photometric loss $\ell$ of \cref{eq:learningproblemEOGS} exhibits a strong non-monotonic behavior: it first decreases, but after a number of iterations starts to increase.
 We speculate that this is caused by the regularizers in \cref{eq:learningproblemEOGS} which take hold of the training dynamics.
 To mitigate this issue, we implemented an early stopping mechanism based on photometric loss $\ell$ itself.
 Training is therefore halted as soon as the photometric loss $\ell$ starts to increase, as a minimum in the photometric loss indicates a high-fidelity reconstruction.
 Thus, this approach enhances sharpness while minimizing the loss of fine and useful details.
+In practice, this criterion leads to convergence after approximately \num{10\,000} to \num{20\,000} iterations

 }